On an Electric Bike

 Electric bike accessories

-Electric bike accessories must comply with the Automobile Insurance Act and the Highway Safety Code, particularly with respect to reflectors.
+Electric bike accessories must comply with the Highway Safety Code, particularly with respect to reflectors and lights.

 Riding an electric bike on public roadways

-• You must adopt safe practices, including riding at a safe and reasonable speed.
+- You must adopt safe practices , including riding safely and at a reasonable speed.

 In the event of an accident